UWCHR/ice-air/README.md

 - [ ] Increase in deportations of minors to Guatemala?
   - [ ] Instances of more than 20 unaccompanied minors in Guatemala in one day

-MEXICO
-- [x] Destination locations for removal flights of Mexican nationals over time.

-CAMBODIA
-- [x] Halt of repatriations in 2017?
-- [x] Average number of people per flight?
-- [x] Flights that land in Cambodia?
-Flights out of Phoenix?

-KBFI
+`analyze/note/airport.ipynb`
 - [ ] How many juveniles left or flew into Seattle, if any?
 - [x] How many passengers were included in dropoffs in Seattle?
 - [x] What are the top nationalities of folks flying into/out of Seattle?
 - [x] What nationalities have seen an uptick in passengers leaving Seattle?
 - [x] What year saw the most passengers flying into/out of Seattle?
 Another question we could base research on is why might this be?
 - [ ] Using ICE's cost estimate on their website, could we potentially find out the cost of a flight, say from Seattle to Phoenix?
-- [ ] Perhaps we could identify how many flights out of Seattle fly into airports in the middle of the country - does this denote a transfer of people based on the audit sample flight path?
+  - [ ] Most common flight path from/to KBFI
+- [ ] Airport ranks (what rank is KBFI for removals, transfers, etc.)
+  - [ ] "KBFI is top airport for [transfers/removals] of [nationality]"
+    - for CountryOfCitizenship get rank of KBFI

 # ARTS PASSENGER DATA DICTIONARY